 Line of credit vs credit card: Which one should I use?

 Part of good money management is being financially literate.
-A great place to start is to learn about the differences between credit cards and lines of credit and decide which one is for you.
+Learn the differences between credit cards and lines of credit before deciding which one is for you.

 “Learning about how credit products work is the best way to find the product that best suits your needs.
 This will let you use credit most responsibly and keep your debt and interest costs down.
 You need to keep in mind what you want the credit card or line of credit for.
 Don’t make your decision based on advertising or convenience,” says Jeff Schwartz, Executive Director, Consolidated Credit Counseling Services of Canada.